MandoCode 0.13.0

 MandoCode is an AI coding assistant built on RazorConsole, powered by Semantic Kernel and Ollama.
 RazorConsole makes the entire terminal UI possible — Razor components, a virtual DOM, and Spectre.Console rendering all running in the console.

-Run locally or connect to Ollama cloud — no API keys required for anything, including web search.
+Run locally or connect to Ollama cloud — no API keys required for anything, including web search (an optional free Tavily key upgrades search reliability).
 It gives you Claude-Code-style project awareness — reading, writing, searching, planning, and web browsing across your entire codebase — without ever leaving your terminal.
 It understands any file type: C#, JavaScript, TypeScript, Python, CSS, HTML, JSON, config files, and more.

 Prerequisites